Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 If the geometry was earcut, and indices were created, the `indices` flag MUST be set.

-If the geometry was earcut, and tesselation data were created, the `tesselation` flag MUST be set.
+If the geometry was earcut, and tessellation data were created, the `tessellation` flag MUST be set.

 **Encoding**: